DZGoldman/Github-Data/signup.md

     - Scrape from resume
   - Location
     - Scrape from resume/github
-  - Type of work, hourly rate

-### Other info Gathered for Approval
+### Other info Gathered/Saved for Approval Process
-- Store git hub skills (to compare with user's claimed skills)
+-  Git hub skills (to compare with user's claimed skills)
-- timeline on github (from first commit to most recent, frequency?)
+- Timeline on github (from first commit to most recent, commit frequency?)
 - Number of github repos
+- Github ranking
+- If user rejects predicted github handle, can add cross-reference verification between email address and github profile

-### additional considerations
+### Additional Considerations
-- 2 Components: autofilling for user's ease, and verifying user's claims.
-Say their claims are contradicted by github - what then?
+- Say their claims are contradicted by github - what then?
+Send them some additional questions
-- Finding github by email has much lower api limit (30 per day?
-Check Lt's methods)
+- Finding github info by email requires search feature, and this much lower API limit.